specs-cli/specs-cli/README.md

     - **Prompt**: [Paste the content of `specs-cli/agents/dspi-developer.md`]
 - Save the new Agent or System Prompt

+**Install Commands**:
+- Switch to the new Agent **DSPI Developer [version]** in your AI panel
+- Enter this prompt: `install commands`
+- Follow the instructions provided by the Agent

-Now you can switch to the new agent **DSPI Developer** in your AI panel.
-This agent will guide you through the DSPI Workflow.
+You are now ready.
+Just ask the Agent what to do next and it will guide you through the DSPI Workflow.

-## Usage Without Agent
+## Usage Without Mode/Agent

-If you do not want to use the agent, you can apply the DSPI workflow manually.
-Here is a step-by-step guide: [DSPI_WORKFLOW_MINI.md](DSPI_WORKFLOW_MINI.md)
+- Copy the `commands/` directory from `specs-cli/` to your project
+- Make sure to use the IDE-specific location (e.g. `.roo/commands/` for Roo Code)
+- Apply the DSPI workflow manually: [DSPI_WORKFLOW_MINI.md](DSPI_WORKFLOW_MINI.md)

 ## Recommended AI Models